 The first step towards carbon neutrality

-Europe’s flat glass sector is working in the climate neutrality direction provided by the European Green Deal published on 11 December 2019.
-The European flat glass sector takes it as its role to produce at a competitive price the materials essential for renovating Europe’s buildings, for supporting the clean mobility transition and for increasing the share of renewable solar energy in Europe.
+The flat glass sector has embraced the climate neutrality direction provided by the European Green Deal and issued in January 2020 its 2050 vision to maximize its contributions to this societal objective.
+In particular, the European flat glass sector takes it as its role to produce at a competitive price the materials essential for renovating Europe’s buildings, for supporting the clean mobility transition and for increasing the share of renewable solar energy in Europe.
 While already providing net carbon-avoidance products, the flat glass sector is looking into ways to massively scale up its contributions to the carbon neutral transition, including by developing novel ways to lower its industrial emissions.

-The sequencing of the transition measures will also be crucial.
+- Ultimately, it is the measures to attain the objectives to be set in the climate law which will matter most.
+The proposed Climate law should already reflect on the next steps in two particular areas.
+First, the sequencing of the transition measures will be crucially important and should be prioritised for action.
 For instance, the availability of low-carbon energy sources needs to be guaranteed for an industrial actor to rely solely on this energy source for its operations.
 Infrastructures need to be available to provide certainty and secure investments in the transition.
-A second element calling for a well-designed sequencing of the actions is that the carbon budget left is limited.
-In the sectors where solutions to decrease emissions are already available and offer a high reduction potential, such as the building sector, actions should be undertaken without undue delay.
+Second, because the carbon budget is limited, the climate law should already prioritise actions in those sectors where solutions to decrease emissions are already available and which offer a high reduction potential, such as the building sector.
 The objective of doubling the renovation rate should be made legally binding and the minimum performance requirements of building components upgraded to avoid carbon lock-in.
-In the sectors where solutions are not yet available, measures are urgently needed to unlock new CO2 savings reduction potentials; such as the support to research and the development of infrastructures.
+In the sectors where solutions are not yet available, measures are urgently needed to unlock new CO2 savings reduction potentials, such as the support to research and the development of infrastructures.